ipfs/browser-design-guidelines/README.md

 ### Research findings and themes

 - The URL is only important as a backup and source of credibility that the right things are happening in the browser
+- The URL is understood as an address and pointing to a location, with content at that location
 - According to experts and many non-experts spoken with, the URL bar as it is presented now is probably fine just the way it is
 - URLs are rarely typed in and the URL bar is used for search as a primary means of navigation
 - HTTPS is something all users are aware of although they might not fully understand it’s implications or understand why, but trust that it means “secure”
 - Privacy and security are a great concern to users.
 However, ad tracking and surveillance is not greatly understood by non-experts and they often have misconceptions and are thus largely left feeling hopeless and defeated.
-One participant in regard to this spoke about "splurges of privacy" where they would enact what processes they could and then forget about it after a while.
 - Very long URLs are generally regarded as suspicious, such as having tracking in them, and shorted URLs are likewise not very trusted as they lack context with a domain
 - Blogs have created a better understanding of URLs with non-expert users as they are quite readable.
 Likewise the URL is perceived to be potentially very useful if it had certain standard conventions or features such as having topic, author or title included
-- There have been attempts in browsers, particularly with Microsoft and Internet Explorer, to bring a clickable interface to the URL
 - P2P is largely understood to be about files that are in many places at the same time by many people
 - Most assume P2P makes things faster and somehow more secure
 - P2P is largely thought of by non-experts and some expert participants as a tool for media piracy which could have potentially given a good technology a bad name
-- How files and folders work in P2P, especially in terms of the URL isn’t greatly understood
+- How files and folders work in P2P, especially in terms of the URL isn’t understood
 - Privacy on the Internet is understood differently in different parts of the world
 - When in P2P mode, it may be very beneficial to the user to have a drastically user or visual experience to differentiate
-- There are potential opportunities with P2P in terms of lowering CDN costs and lessening or eliminating the need for invasive advertising
+- There are potential opportunities with P2P in terms of lowering (CDN) costs and lessening or potentially eliminating the need for invasive advertising
-- P2P might be better suited to use that is more niche, such as scientific and academic publishing
 - Expert users believe P2P participation models and value propositions need to be explored much more and better communicated
+- P2P might be initially suited to use that is more niche, such as scientific and academic publishing

-#### Key design and user context questions and issues
+#### Key design and user context questions and issues (WIP)

 - How might we design P2P to be used by the wider browser user base in terms of accomplishing a typical user tasks easier than they do now, for instance sharing photos?
 - How might we clearly communicate the benefits of using P2P technologies?